fde197/GettingDataProject/CodeBook.md

 <br>   subject : 2 char - id of the subject (1:30)
 <br>   activity : 17 char - name of the activity (WALKING; WALKING_UPSTAIRS; WALKING_DOWNSTAIRS; SITTING; STANDING; LAYING)

-<br>   Each of the following var contain the mean of the same var in the merged_data table by subject and by activity
+Each of the following var contain the mean of the same var in the merged_data table by subject and by activity

-<br>   ex: with subject 1 and activity WALKING, the var tBodyAcc-mean()-X contain the mean of all the rows in the table merged_data of the subject 1 with the activity WALKING
+ex: with subject 1 and activity WALKING, the var tBodyAcc-mean()-X contain the mean of all the rows in the table merged_data of the subject 1 with the activity WALKING

-<br><br>   tBodyAcc-mean()-X : num
+<br>   tBodyAcc-mean()-X : num
 <br>   tBodyAcc-mean()-Y : num
 <br>   tBodyAcc-mean()-Z : num
 <br>   tBodyAcc-std()-X : num